-The goal of this approach is to provide a guided set of activities for improvement teams to follow and in so doing, leverage the created workforce development tools (Library of Competencies & Designations for Health Supply Chains, Mapping of Education for Health Supply Chains, Collection of Roles and Job Descriptions for Health Supply Chains) to create and apply an improvement programme capable of achieving sustainable supply chain improvement through workplace and people enablement (SCM Professionalisation).
-By applying this approach, it becomes possible to catalyse the whole SCM labour market by addressing both the supply and demand factors through a focus on competency requirements and adjusting the structure and elements of the government systems to catalyse and improve the Health Supply Chain Management labour market.
+he goal of this approach is to provide a guided set of activities for improvement teams to follow and in so doing, leverage the created workforce development tools (Library of Competencies & Designations for Health Supply Chains, Mapping of Education for Health Supply Chains, Collection of Roles and Job Descriptions for Health Supply Chains) to create and implement an improvement programme capable of achieving sustainable supply chain improvement through workplace and people enablement (SCM professionalisation).
+By applying this approach, it becomes possible to catalyse the whole SCM labour market by addressing both the supply and demand factors through a focus on competency requirements and adjusting the structure and elements of the government systems to catalyse and improve the health supply chain management labour market.